Using Layer 3 Firewall Rules

 - Src port (MX/Z-series only): Specifies the source port number to match in outbound traffic.
 This can be a single port, port range, multiple comma-separated ports, or "any".

-- Destination: Specifies the destination FQDN, IP address or network address using CIDR notation to match in outbound traffic.
+- Destination: Specifies the destination IP address, FQDN (for MX and Z-series appliances), or network address using CIDR notation to match outbound traffic.
 "Any" can also be used to specify all networks.
 Note that, on a network with an MX handling inter-VLAN routing, the IP address of the MX on the destination subnet may still be accessible via ping even if the rule is set to block traffic.
 This is due to the nature of software routing on the MX and does not pose a security risk; host devices on the destination subnet will still be blocked according to the rule.

 - Dst port: Specifies the remote port number to match in outbound traffic.
 On the MX, this can be a single port or multiple comma-separated ports.
 On the MR, this can be a single port or port range.